 - Students shall be modest and wear becoming attire at all school functions.
 Final decisions as to the proper attire will be left to the discretion of the principal. - Dress code policies will be enforced by all teachers and administrators. - Special dress days will be sanctioned by the principal and general guidelines on neat, eye-appealing, modest attire must be followed.
 When a day is designated as a t-shirt day, students are allowed to wear jeans or uniform pants/shorts with a school t-shirt.
-Students in Grades 6-8 may wear classic khakis, cargo khakis, or jeans.
-No baggy jeans, no jeans with holes, baggy khakis, or short shorts will be allowed. - Any article in violation of these policies is subject to confiscation by the teachers or administration. - Jackets, sweaters, sweatshirts tied around the waist will be allowed only during recess and P.E. - Field trip attire will be the school uniform or jeans with the current year t-shirt as determined by administration. - It would be impossible to anticipate all problems which may arise in the future, yet each year a few distracting "fads" and circumstances show up on school grounds.
+No baggy jeans, no jeans with holes, or short shorts will be allowed. - Any article in violation of these policies is subject to confiscation by the teachers or administration. - Jackets, sweaters, sweatshirts tied around the waist will be allowed only during recess and P.E. - Field trip attire will be the school uniform or jeans with the current year t-shirt as determined by administration. - It would be impossible to anticipate all problems which may arise in the future, yet each year a few distracting "fads" and circumstances show up on school grounds.
 Anything that distracts from or disrupts the spirit, education, philosophy, or dignity of OLQH School will be deemed unacceptable even though not explicitly set forth in these policies.
 Such situations will be dealt with in accordance with current school policies.